RIT/NTID offers a wide range of services for students to support your academic goals and personal interests.

 Co-ops and Careers

-If you are seeking a co-op or a job after graduation, the NTID Center on Employment can help.
+If you are seeking a co-op or a job after graduation, the NTID Co-op and Career Center can help.
 The center's employment specialists are in touch with what is happening in the current employment market and have contact with employers who are interested in hiring deaf and hard-of-hearing students and graduates.
 Visit the office at LBJ-2808 or contact your employment advisor for the most recent job listings and information.

 The RIT Office of Cooperative Education and Career Services provides job search advice, job listings, orientations and seminars about career and job search topics and a resource library for RIT students and alumni.
 The office's reference service makes letters of recommendation available to potential employers at your request.